jg210/merging/README.md

 ## Branching

 * Development is done on "develop" branch.
 * Releases are made from "master" branch.

+## Creating release

-The version numbers are generated from the first-parent depth of the git commit graph, so all commits to the release branch should be merge commits.
+* The version numbers are generated from the first-parent depth of the git commit graph, so all commits to the release branch should be merge commits.
 Otherwise, the version number will generally increment by more than one.
+* Wait for develop branch to be tested, otherwise github blocks pushes to the master branch.

 ```
 git checkout master